Tuesday, June 21, 2016

 “That’s how I feel,” Philip stuttered.

 “Yes, Philip, I know that’s how you feel.
 But that doesn’t change the fact that you have been surprising me.
 Do you know what I am starting to think of you?
-You are a junk to progress.
+You are junk to progress.
 You know exactly what I mean, don’t you?
 That means you are a useless man when it comes to practical progress.”

 “I said it in good faith,” Philip said, sounding embarrassed.